-Targa Resources Partners LP (NYSE:NGLS) is a publicly traded Delaware limited partnership formed in October 2006 by our parent, Targa Resources Corp. ("Targa," "TRC" or the "Company"), to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
-We are a leading provider of midstream natural gas and NGL services in the United States, with a growing presence in crude oil gathering and petroleum terminaling.
+Targa Resources Partners LP (NYSE:NGLS) is a publicly traded Delaware limited partnership formed in October 2006 by our parent, Targa Resources Corp. ("Targa", "TRC" or the "Company"), to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
+We are a leading provider of midstream natural gas and natural gas liquids ("NGLs") services in the United States, with a growing presence in crude oil gathering and petroleum terminaling.
+In connection with these business activities, we buy and sell natural gas, NGLs and NGL products, crude oil, condensate and refined products.

 We are engaged in the business of:

-- gathering, compressing, treating, processing and selling natural gas; - storing, fractionating, treating, transporting and selling NGLs and NGL products, including services to LPG exporters; - · gathering, storing and terminaling crude oil; and - storing, terminaling and selling refined petroleum products.
+- gathering, compressing, treating, processing and selling natural gas; - storing, fractionating, treating, transporting, terminaling and selling NGLs and NGL products; - gathering, storing and terminaling crude oil; and - storing, terminaling and selling refined petroleum products.

-We operate in two primary divisions: (i) Gathering and Processing, consisting of two reportable segments - (a) Field Gathering and Processing and (b) Coastal Gathering and Processing; and (ii) Logistics and Marketing (also referred to as our Downstream Business), consisting of two reportable segments - (a) Logistics Assets and (b) Marketing and Distribution.
+To provide these services, we operate in two primary divisions: (i) Gathering and Processing, consisting of two reportable segments - (a) Field Gathering and Processing and (b) Coastal Gathering and Processing; and (ii) Logistics and Marketing (also referred to as our Downstream Business), consisting of two reportable segments - (a) Logistics Assets and (b) Marketing and Distribution.